 Visitor Information: Prince of Wales Chamber of Commerce, P.O.
 Box 490, Klawock, AK 99925; phone 907-755-2626.
 The U.S. Forest Service has offices in Craig, phone 907-826-3271, and in Thorne Bay, phone 907-828-3304.

 Named for founder Craig Millar, who established a saltery and cold storage facility here in the early 1900s, Craig was incorporated in 1922.
 Today, it is the largest city on the island and offers most services.
-Accommodations are available in nearby Klawock at Fireweed Lodge and Log Cabin RV Park & Resort.
+Accommodations are available in nearby Klawock at Fireweed Lodge, Log Cabin RV Park & Resort, and Sunnahae Hotel.
 There are about a half-dozen dining places, from pizzerias to restaurants; 2 banks; supermarket and liquor stores; car rentals; gas stations; and other services.
 Craig has 2 modern boat harbors.

 Craig is the home port of many commercial fishing and charter sportfishing boats.

 - Sportfishing for halibut, silver and king salmon, lingcod and red snapper.